 "Did someone over here lose a loved one?...
 How about over here?
 I'm getting a strong feeling from... here?
 Here.
 Say between 'here' and 'here.'
 Anyone, between this hand and this hand, going all the way back.
 No?
 So you mean to tell me that in this room full of people, no one... you don't know anyone who's died?
 No one, nothing.
 Look, it is statistically impossible that no one here knows someone who died. *sigh* Alright, who wants me to channel some dead celebrities, how about that?"

-- In the Powerpuff Girls episode "I See A Funny Cartoon In Your Future," the girls try to catch a fake psychic who uses her tricks to distract victims while her assistant picks their pockets.
+- The Powerpuff Girls (1998): In the episode "I See a Funny Cartoon in Your Future", the girls try to catch a fake psychic who uses her tricks to distract victims while her assistant picks their pockets.

 - A medieval age version exists in The Smurfs episode "Gargamel's Miss-Fortune".

 - In "The Biggest Douche in the Universe," Stan tries to debunk phony psychics after Kyle is convinced by one that his dead grandmother is disappointed in him.
 This being South Park, all of the idiot adults he tries to reveal the tricks to just think he has become psychic and encourage him to pursue this newfound "power."
 This leads as far as getting him his own (unwanted) TV show where he continues to try to demonstrate why all the psychics on TV are phony.